pearcej/complex/_sources/SelfOrganizedCriticality/SandPiles.rst

 They conclude that the sand pile model exhibits “self-organized criticality”, which means that it evolves toward a critical state without the need for external control or what they call “fine tuning” of any parameters.
 And the model stays in a critical state as more grains are added.

-In the next few sections I replicate their experiments and interpret the results.
+In the next few sections we will replicate their experiments and interpret the results.

 .. fillintheblank:: q_9.3
    :casei: